 Curiously, some of the labeled boxes have different catalog numbers underneath the labels.
 It suggests, perhaps, that empty boxes were pre-stamped, and when the change to labels was made, the numbers already printed on the box became irrelevant—they were just empty boxes.
 Not that any of this is the slightest bit important... just curious.

-In contrast to Postage Stamp Trains, Trix's own packaging has gone through several variations over the years.
+In contrast to Postage Stamp Trains, Trix's own packaging had gone through several variations over the years.
 Here are some samples.
-The first is from Minitrix in the US (American Tortoise); the rest are European.

 Return to: Track, Accessories & Parts